prime6306/Stackoverflow-Tag-Predictor/README.md

-Evaluate performance with accuracy, precision, recall, and F1 score.
+Evaluate performance with accuracy, precision, recall, and micro F1 score.

-🤝 Contributing